UW-GAC/primed-file-checks/README.md

 Each dataset table is supplied in long form as key/value pairs ([example](testdata/dataset.tsv)) rather than wide form.
 A unique `<type>_dataset_id` is added to both the dataset table and the file table to link the dataset and the data files.

 This workflow checks whether expected tables (both required and optional) are included.
 For each table, it checks column names, data types, and primary keys.
 Finally, it checks foreign keys (cross-references across tables).
 Results of all checks are displayed in an HTML file.

+If any tables in the data model are not included in the "table_files" input but are already present in the workspace, the workflow will read them from the workspace for cross-checks with supplied tables.

 If miminal checks are passed and `import_tables` is set to `true`, the workflow will then import the files as data tables in an AnVIL workspace.
 If checks are not passed, the workflow will fail and the user should review the file "data_model_validation.html" in the workflow output directory.